-Students will realize these end of program student learning outcomes through a sequenced set of nursing courses with progressive objectives, course learning outcomes and clinical skills.
+Students will realize their end of program student learning outcomes through a sequenced set of nursing courses with progressive objectives, course learning outcomes, and clinical skills.
 The components of these student learning outcomes are available in each of the course syllabi, which have identified course outcomes and clinical evaluation tools.
-Bolded items in the competencies are defined in the glossary (Appendix A).
+Bolded items are defined in the glossary (Appendix A).